-Past activities have included the development of a high school curriculum called “Telling Stories of Vietnam” and providing speakers for high school and college classes.
-MVP has participated in forums on reintegration services for returning veterans and participated in discussions that helped reorganize the local Veterans Service office.
+Past activities of MVP have included the development of a high school curriculum called “Telling Stories of Vietnam”.
+MVP provided speakers for high school and college classes.
+The organization has participated in forums on reintegration services for returning veterans and participated in discussions that helped reorganize the local Veterans Service office.

-In CY 2008, MVP began reconciliation work in South East Asia by conducting veteran initiated humanitarian projects in Vietnam and Cambodia.
-These Projects provide veterans of the Vietnam Era with anopportunity to move toward reconciliation and emotional closure oftheir war time experiences by allowing them to participate in beneficial service projects in Asian social and cultural environments.
+In 2008, MVP began reconciliation work in South East Asia by conducting veteran initiated humanitarian projects in Vietnam and Cambodia.
+Funding and completing these projects is now the primary focus of MVP.
+These projects provide veterans of the Vietnam Era with an opportunity to move toward reconciliation and emotional closure of their war time experiences by allowing them to participate in beneficial service projects in the social and cultural environment of Southeast Asia.

-Minnesota Veterans for Progress conducts humanitarian projects in South East Asia, such as the following:
+Minnesota Veterans for Progress has and continues to conduct humanitarian projects in Southeast Asia, such as the following:

 - Installing water wells in rural Cambodia for land mine victims.

-- Supporting ethnic schools located in the poorest districts in Vietnam.
+- Supporting ethnic schools and their students that are located in the poorest Provinces in Vietnam.

-- Building a sewing center in the Siem Reap Province of Cambodia to empower rural women and help reduce sex trafficking of girls.
+- Building a Sewing Center in Siem Reap Province of Cambodia to empower rural women and help reduce sex trafficking of girls and young women.

 - Supporting orphanages for abandoned children in Vietnam and Cambodia.

-If you are a veteran from any war who wants to participate in reconciliation work, by initiating humanitarian projects in a formercombat area or war zone, please contact Minnesota Veterans for Progress.
+If you are a veteran from any war or a concerned citizen who wants to participate in reconciliation work by initiating humanitarian projects in Southeast Asia, please contact Minnesota Veterans for Progress.